Ohio Wesleyan University

 Mary Anne Lewis Cusato earned her doctoral degree from the Yale University Department of French in 2013 and has worked at Ohio Wesleyan University ever since.
 She was promoted and granted tenure in 2019 and awarded the Sherwood Dodge Shankland Teaching Award in 2020.
-Dr. Lewis Cusato teaches French language at all levels, as well as courses on the French-speaking world outside of France, with a particular emphasis on francophone North Africa.
-She publishes regularly, and her work has appeared in Contemporary French & Francophone Studies: SITES, Expressions maghrébines, The Journal of North African Studies, The Chronicle: Vitae, The Journal of Interactive Technology and Pedagogy, and the edited volume entitled The Limits of Cosmopolitanism: Globalization and Its Discontents in Contemporary Literature.
+Dr. Lewis Cusato teaches French language at all levels, as well as courses on multicultural France and the French-speaking world outside of France.
+She publishes and presents regularly and is currently working on her book project, Multiculturalism à la mode: Americanization, Cultural Minorities, and the Reshaping of Contemporary French Identity (1954-2021).

-Dr. Lewis Cusato regularly teaches introductory language & culture courses as well as the following upper level courses:
+Dr. Lewis Cusato regularly teaches introductory and intermediate language & culture courses as well as the following upper level courses:

-In addition to teaching, Dr. Lewis Cusato has worked closely with many students through independent study projects on such topics as African film and criticism, the social and cultural impact of local markets in French life, and cultural representations of terrorism in France.
-Dr. Lewis Cusato regularly directs departmental honors thesis projects and supports advanced student work through grant development and experiential learning, research, and travel experiences.
-She has traveled with students to the French-speaking Caribbean islands of Martinique and Guadeloupe, the African Film Festival held in New York City, and to Paris, Marseille, and Lourmarin thanks to Ohio Wesleyan University's "Theory-to-Practice" (TPG) grants.
-TPG and NEH grants have also facilitated her travel and research in Bordeaux, Marrakech, and Essaouira, as well as to the NEH Institute on Contemporary Cultural Production in Morocco, Algeria, and Tunisia, held at Oregon State University during the summer of 2014.
+Dr. Lewis Cusato also regularly guides students to earn prestigious grants and fellowships to fund research and travel related to such topics as the social, economic, and cultural impact of local markets in French life; cultural representations of terrorism in France; immigration in France and throughout the Mediterranean; and cultural identity in the French Caribbean.
+She has traveled with students to the French-speaking Caribbean islands of Martinique and Guadeloupe; the African Film Festival held in New York City; and to Paris, Marseille, and Lourmarin thanks to Ohio Wesleyan University's "Theory-to-Practice" (TPG) grants.
+TEW and NEH grants have also facilitated her travel and research in Avignon, Aix-en-Provence, Bordeaux, Casablanca, Marrakech, Agadir, and Essaouira, as well as to the 2014 NEH Institute on Contemporary Cultural Production in Morocco, Algeria, and Tunisia.

-Furthermore, Dr. Lewis Cusato is a co-founder and co-director of OWU's Global Studies Institute and the Palmer Global Scholars Program and is highly enthusiastic about efforts to internationalize OWU's curriculum and student experiences.
+In addition, Dr. Lewis Cusato is co-founder and co-director of OWU's Global Studies Institute and the Palmer Global Scholars Program and is highly enthusiastic about efforts to internationalize OWU's curriculum and student experiences.

-Finally, Dr. Lewis Cusato works extensively with both faculty and students to connect coursework with the guided and well-informed pursuit of meaningful work, especially through training students and faculty alike to emphasize and articulate transferable skills.
+Finally, Dr. Lewis Cusato is devoted to making higher education as accessible, transparent, efficient, and relevant as possible.
+She is especially committed to connecting coursework with the workplace and training students and faculty alike to emphasize and articulate transferable skills.